foges/cgls_cuda/README.md

 ####Example Usage - CSR Matrix

-To solve a least squares problem where the matrix is stored in double precision CSR format, use the syntax
+To solve a least squares problem where the matrix is real-valued, and stored in double precision CSR format, use the syntax

 ```
 cgls::Solve<double, cgls::CSR>(val, rptr, cind, m, n, nnz, b, x, s, tol, maxit, quiet)